 This complete guide to visiting Avala Tower from Belgrade includes a full run-down of the current public transport situation, things to do in Avala, and my tips for visiting.

 - Things to do in & around Avala Tower

 What is Avala Tower?

 Avala Tower (Avalski Toranj in Serbian) is a working telecommunications tower.
-While the tower’s design is interesting, especially the unusual tripod concrete base and triangular cross-section, it’s the story behind Avala that makes it a Belgrade icon and tourist attraction.
+While the tower’s design is interesting, especially the unusual tripod concrete base and triangular cross-section, it’s the story behind Avala that makes it iconic and one of Belgrade’s must see attractions.

 The tower that stands on Belgrade’s outskirts today is Avala’s second incarnation.
 The original Avala Tower was constructed between 1961 and 1965 and was a pioneering design for its time.
 Serbian architect Uglijesa Bogunovic and engineer Slobodan Janjic were responsible for the project, which at the time of its completion was one of the 10 tallest towers on earth.

 As well as being a symbol of Yugoslav might and New Belgrade‘s influence, Avala Tower served a practical function: The antenna was used to transmit television signals across the country.
 The original tower also had an observation deck, serviced by two elevators.